 The Days That End in Why

-The Days that End in Why came from a stupor, from photographing to photograph while drowning myself in sex, drugs, and perfecting the art of avoidance.
+The Days that End in Why came from photographing to photograph.
 It was a survival tactic that anchored me to the present moment while everything felt like it was happening to someone else.
 I photographed because I didn’t know what to make pictures of but I knew I needed to make pictures.
 See need, not want.
 I kept photographing and posting drafted edits online, almost as a meditation.

 A Study of the Body's Interaction and Environment

 In The Faraway Nearby, Rebecca Solnit says, “To become a maker is to make the world for others, not only the material world but the world of ideas that rules over the material world, the dreams we dream and inhabit together.”